 - seek preparation for work in government, business, social service, or any field in which critical thinking is valued, and

-Read about our new Philosophy Outreach Program, through which our students bring philosophical discussion into area high schools.
+Read about our Philosophy Outreach Program, through which our students bring philosophical discussion into area high schools.
 This program was paused during COVID; we hope to bring it back to life in the near future.

 SUNY at Geneseo, Welles 103